-- an individual who is a US citizen or resident - a partnership, company or other entity that is organised or incorporated under the laws of the United States or - any of its states, territories or possessions - an estate or trust whose gross income is subject to US income tax
+- •an individual who is a US citizen or resident - other entity that is organised or incorporated under the laws of the we, us The management company acting on behalf of the FCP or any service providers described in this prospectus except for the auditor and any distributors.

+United States or

+- any of its states, territories or possessions - •a partnership, company or an estate or trust whose gross income is subject to US income tax you Any past, current or prospective unitholder, or an agent for the same.